 My wild guess is that most people get a small Linux computer, like the Raspberry Pi, BeagleBone, Banana Pi or Orange Pi for a specific task.
-Unfortunately most distributions are chock-full of software, with everything installed per default.
-But if you want to setup a lean single board computer for a specific task, you’re out of luck.
+Unfortunately, most distributions are chock-full of software, with everything installed per default.
+But if you want to set up a lean single board computer for a specific task, you’re out of luck.
 Thankfully there is a Linux distribution, DietPi, that aims to fix that problem.

 I like that it’s based on Debian, where you have the normal apt-get command, so you can install any software from the Debian repository.
 But there are some additions that I enjoy.
-One of them is dietpi-process_tool, which allows you to optimise the specific applications that you are using your small-board computer for.
+One of them is dietpi-process_tool, which allows you to optimize the specific applications that you are using your small-board computer for.

 Setting the Process Priority

-As you can see in the screenshot, you can tweak individual processes to maximise the response of the specific server.
+As you can see in the screenshot, you can tweak individual processes to maximize the response of the specific server.
 The images are from my NodeRED Home Controller Server.
-It’s important that NodeRED get’s the highest priority, but I’ve also tweaked lighthttpd, MySQL and PHP.
+It’s important that NodeRED get’s the highest priority, but I’ve also tweaked lighthttpd, MySQL, and PHP.
 So NodeRED gets a “nice” value of -20 and both PHP and MySQL gets nice -10.
-The changes does make a noticeable improvement when working with the web interface.
+The changes do make a noticeable improvement when working with the web interface.
 It’s much faster and responsive than when the processes are set to the default values.
 This is a very handy tool to squeeze out all the performance from a single board computer.

 You can totally go nuts and start to mess with the Linux Scheduling Policy if you want to.
 Any process can be set to

-- First In, First Out (Real-Time, time critical)
+- First In, First Out (Real-Time, time-critical)

 - Round Robin (Real-Time, time-critical)